 The situation in North Carolina is not so clear-cut, however.
 Robert Barnes noted in The Washington Post that the state's General Assembly passed a law two decades ago empowering state courts to review electoral maps and even create their own "interim districting plan[s]."
 Moore's lawyers must therefore prove that the legislature violated the U.S. Constitution by abdicating its own authority over redistricting.

 The U.S. Supreme Court rejected the case in March but agreed on June 30 to hear it.
-Justices Clarence Thomas, Samuel Alito, Neil Gorsuch, and Brett Kavanaugh have all signaled their openness to Moore's argument.
-The Washington Post's editorial board suggests that Chief Justice John Roberts — who three years ago left open the possibility that state courts could override partisan gerrymanders — is now "poised" to side with Moore as well.
+Justices Clarence Thomas, Samuel Alito, Neil Gorsuch, and Brett Kavanaugh all signaled their openness to Moore's argument.
+The Washington Post's editorial board suggests that Chief Justice John Roberts — who three years ago left open the possibility that state courts could override partisan gerrymanders — was "poised" to side with Moore as well.
 The board also considers Justice Amy Coney Barrett, a noted Constitutional originalist, as "a possible swing vote."
 All three of the court's liberals are expected to reject the independent state legislature doctrine.